Trifolium albopurpureum: Description

 Trifolium albopurpureum is an annual herb growing decumbent or erect in form.
-The leaflets are 1 to 3 centimeters long, and the herbage is hairy.
-The inflorescence is a spike of flowers measuring 0.5 to 2 centimeters wide.
-Each flower has a calyx of sepals with narrow lobes that taper into a bristle-shaped point and are coated in long hairs.
+The leaflets are 1 to 3 cm long, and the herbage is hairy.

+The inflorescence is a spike of flowers measuring 0.5 to 2 cm wide.
+Each flower has a group of sepals (a calyx) with narrow lobes that taper into a bristle-shaped point and are coated in long hairs.
 Within the calyx is the flower corolla, which is purple and white in color.

 Subspecies

 Trifolium albopurpureum is often discussed as comprising three varieties.
 These are: